 For SEGGER Microcontroller GmbH, the performance indicator "climate intensity per employee" is considered in this initial survey.
-In 2020, 53 employees worked for SEGGER Microcontroller GmbH, resulting in a performance indicator for 2020 of 1.64 t CO_2e /employee.
+In 2023, 63 employees worked for SEGGER Microcontroller GmbH, resulting in a performance indicator for 2023 of 3.4 t CO_2e /employee.
+This was higher than in 2022, where the performance indicator was 2.85 t CO_2e /employee.
+The rise in this indicator is still due to the post-covid increase in business travels, as they could take place again and all fairs could take place as before the pandemic.